wnalsqja1/Computer_Graphics-Camera3DCatalog-doody/README.md

-# Computer_Graphics-Camera3DCatalog-doody
+# Computer_Graphics-Camera3DCatalog
 Camera 3D catalog mini project in 2020-2 using OpenGL, C++

 ## [1] Outline
-<br>you can check the detail of the project in https://blog.naver.com/wnalsqja
+you can check the detail of the project in https://blog.naver.com/wnalsqja
 <br>I made a project video and uploaded it to YouTube. https://www.youtube.com/watch?v=W_U7cOz0VmI
 plz subscribe and like :)